jmettraux/rufus-scheduler/README.txt

 == usage

+some examples :

+    require 'rubygems'
+    require 'rufus/scheduler'

+    scheduler = Rufus::Scheduler.start_new

+    scheduler.schedule_in("3d") do
+      regenerate_monthly_report()
+    end
+      #
+      # will call the regenerate_monthly_report method
+      # in 3 days from now

+     scheduler.schedule "0 22 * * 1-5" do
+       log.info "activating security system..."
+       activate_security_system()
+     end

+     job_id = scheduler.schedule_at "Sun Oct 07 14:24:01 +0900 2009" do
+       init_self_destruction_sequence()
+     end

-For all the scheduling related information, see the Rufus::Scheduler class rdoc itself or the original OpenWFEru scheduler documentation at http://openwferu.rubyforge.org/scheduler.html
+For all the scheduling related information, see the Rufus::Scheduler class rdoc itself (http://rufus.rubyforge.org/rufus-scheduler/classes/Rufus/Scheduler.html) or the original OpenWFEru scheduler documentation at http://openwferu.rubyforge.org/scheduler.html

 Apart from scheduling, There are also two interesting methods in this gem, they are named parse_time_string and to_time_string :